Skip to content

 Requiring motions to be reviewed in specific policy groups helps property managers understand upcoming changes in areas like economic development, public safety, and environmental rules.

 For example, members can attend cluster meetings and provide feedback on policies that impact their properties, tenants, and/or business.
+Adding much needed perspective to motions before they go to the LA County Board of Supervisors for a vote.

 Stay Connected